Welcome to the Parish Website

 There's plenty to do in the Parish so make sure you check the Events page - something for everyone!

 Take a look at the Gallery - there are some interesting photographs of the parish.
 There are more on the Parish Past pages of the website, as well as local history.
 If you have anything we'd all like to see please send it to the Parish email address - email@example.com or use the Contact form above.

 Can't find what you want?
 Use the Search... box at the top of each page.

 Have you seen the latest Parish Newsletter?

-Mrs Pippa McLardy has kindly taken on the role of editing the Parish Newsletter and we look forward to reading forthcoming issues.
-We appreciate her volunteering her services.
-We are very grateful to Peter Knight who produced the last three issues of the Newsletter.
+Mrs Pippa McLardy's role as editor of the Parish Newsletter is much appreciated, and we look forward to reading forthcoming issues.
 Contributions to the Newsletter, published three times a year, are welcomed - see this page for details on how to submit them.

 The Parish Magazine is produced each month by Mrs Pat Challis.
 The magazine includes information relating to the villages in the three Parishes within the Whinlands Benefice - Aldringham-cum-Thorpe, Knodishall and Friston.
 The copy date for the magazine is around the middle of each month (usually 16th - 18th) for publication the following month.
 If you would like something to be included in the magazine you can contact Mrs Challis by email: firstname.lastname@example.org.

 N.B.
 Emails to the website do not go directly to the Parish Council, but are forwarded as necessary.

 If you wish to contact the Parish Council more quickly please do so via the Parish Clerk or a Councillor.